Matador (film): Plot

 Carmen Maura plays Julia, Ángel's psychiatrist, who tries to protect him from murder charges stemming from his false confessions.

 Julieta Serrano plays Berta, Ángel's domineering mother, who tells him to go to mass and confession rather than psychotherapy.

 The much younger Eva, desperately in love with Diego, is eager to please him.
 When they have sex, Diego asks Eva to lie perfectly still and pretend to be dead; she complies without any qualms.

 Meanwhile, Ángel's lawyer, María Cardenal, who wears an ornamental silver hairpin—the woman in Ángel's vision—suspects that Diego killed the two women.
 María sets Ángel up with a psychiatrist and tells him to stop confessing to murders.
 Aware that Diego is stalking her, María leads him to a secluded warehouse, allowing him to catch her and passionately kiss her.
-During the kiss, Diego catches María’s hand as she is about to stab with her harpin.
+During the kiss, Diego catches María’s hand as she is about to stab with her hairpin.
 They recognize and acknowledge the killer instinct in each other; both having committed multiple murders the police are investigating.
 María then takes Diego to her remote home, where she has collected memorabilia related to Diego since she first saw him kill a bull.
 Later, at Diego's home, Eva eavesdrops and overhears the two set up a “plan,” realizing they are serial killers.
 When María leaves, Eva tells Diego he must stay with her, since she knows his secret; Diego advises her to forget him, saying he does not want to harm her.
 Eva then confronts María, warning her away from Diego and threatening to disclose her secret.
 María scoffs at Eva's threats, saying that Eva cannot possibly satisfy Diego.
 María then goes to Diego, saying they are running out of time and must carry out their plan immediately.

 While Eva is denouncing Diego and María, Ángel's psychiatrist calls to tell the detective that Ángel has seen Diego and María in danger in a trance.
 Using psychic powers, Ángel guides the police, Ángel, Eva, and the psychiatrist to María's house.
 Just as they arrive, an eclipse begins, and they hear a gunshot.
 Quickly entering, they find both María and Diego together, naked and dead.
 During sex, María stabbed Diego with her hairpin at the base of the neck as she shot herself in the mouth with a pistol. Ángel laments that he could not save Diego, while the detective says the killers look happy.